Peter-8312/PeterCarrollCATCProject/README.md

 ## 📌 Project Overview

-This was a **research and scripting project** for a Computing and Technology in Context (CATC) module.
+This was a **research and scripting project** for a Computer Architecture and Convergence (CATC) module.
 The goal was to build a simple interactive shell script that:

 - Accepts a **starting salary**
 - Asks for the **number of points** on the salary scale